 Tiles design guidelines

-Tiles provide easy access to the information and actions users need to get things done in a matter of seconds.
-With a simple swipe from the watch face, a user can see how they are progressing towards their fitness goals, check the weather, and more.
-For more information, see Tiles.
+Tiles provide quick access to information and actions users need to get things done.
+With a swipe from the watch face, a user can see how they are progressing towards their fitness goals, check the weather, and more.
+Launch an app or get essential tasks done quickly from tiles.

 The following table describes Tile UX principles.